-We will be hosting our Advance-2 coding workshops in March of 2019.
-Advance-2 builds on Advance-1 by focusing more heavily on text-based languages as well as more in depth computing concepts.
+We are now offering our Advance-2 coding workshops.
+Advance-2 builds on Advance-1 by focusing more heavily on a text-based language, Python, as well as more in depth computing concepts.

 These advanced sessions are either for students already familiar with SCRATCH/coding or students that have taken the beginners C.O.D.E. course & Advance-1.

 We are extremely grateful to have received the Utown@UBC Community Grant.
 We would like to thank the committee members, as well as everyone involved in this grant.
 With the help of this grant, we cannot wait to host more workshops at the University Neighbourhood Association (UNA) located at University of British Columbia (UBC).